University of California, San Diego: Global rankings

-Recognized as a Public Ivy, UC San Diego is a highly regarded research institution, ranked 35th in the world by the Nature Index, 38th in the world by the Scrimago Institutions Rankings, 14th globally in "Research Discipline" by the Lens Metric, 21st in U.S. News & World Reports 2025-2026 global university rankings, 18th in the world by the Academic Ranking of World Universities, and 18th in the world by the Center for World University Rankings.
+UC San Diego has been recognized as a Public Ivy.
+As a research university it has ranked 35th in the world by the Nature Index, 38th in the world by the Scrimago Institutions Rankings, 14th globally in "Research Discipline" by the Lens Metric, 21st in U.S. News & World Reports 2025-2026 global university rankings, 18th in the world by the Academic Ranking of World Universities, and 18th in the world by the Center for World University Rankings.

 The University of California San Diego is ranked 18th by the Academic Ranking of World Universities', and is ranked 33rd "Best University in the World" by the Center for World University Rankings for 2025.
 In 2025, UC San Diego was ranked 34th in the world by the Times Higher Education World University Rankings.
 In 2024, the Centre for Science and Technology Studies at Leiden University named UC San Diego 49th in the world for scientific impact.

 Graduate school rankings

 The UC San Diego School of Medicine is ranked tied for 18th for research and 12th for primary care in the 2018 U.S. News & World Report rankings.
-The Rady School of Management at UC San Diego is ranked 17th in the world for faculty research and 8th for alumni entrepreneurship in the 2014 Financial Times’ Global MBA.
+The Rady School of Management at UC San Diego is ranked 17th in the world for faculty research and 8th for alumni entrepreneurship in the 2014 Financial Times' Global MBA.
 In 2014 the Rady School ranked 1st in the nation in intellectual capital by Bloomberg Businessweek, which measured faculty research published in the top 20 business journals from 2009 to 2013.
 UC San Diego was named 8th in the nation among doctoral institutions for the number of students who study abroad for a full academic year, according to the Institute of International Education Open Doors report.
 Three doctoral programs at UC San Diego—biological sciences, bioengineering, and Scripps Institution of Oceanography—are 1st in the nation in the National Research Council's Data-Based Assessment of Research-Doctorate Programs report.